Multiple Spanning Tree Protocol: Protocol operation

-Inside every island or access network a bridge is automatically elected to behave as the Root Bridge, this one bridge will behave as a gateway, allowing the forwarding of frames from the core to an island and conversely.
+Inside every island or access network, a bridge is automatically elected to behave as the Root Bridge.
+This one bridge will behave as a gateway, allowing the forwarding of frames from the core to an island and conversely.
 Just one Abridge is going to perform these gateway functions, although many could be connected.
 Communication among 802.1D bridges and between standard 802.1D bridges and ABridges does not require point-to-point connections.

 The ABridge receiving an ARP frame from an island host obtains the island in which the destination is located by asking an ARP server where the host was previously registered by its island ABridge.
 This server stores the IP to MAC mapping and the island ABridge ID.
-The ARP servers distribute its load based on equal result of short hashing of the IP addresses served.
-The core self-configures and the operation is transparent to all hosts and standard switches at islands.
+The ARP servers distribute their load based on hashing of the IP addresses served.
+The core self-configures, and the operation is transparent to all hosts and standard switches at islands.

 ABridges functionality

-ABridges is composed by three basic functional modules, which could be resumed in:
+ABridges is composed of three basic functional modules: